Down 68%, Boot Barn Still Looks Like Trouble

 And it was the top line that drove the selling pressure:

-source: Boot Barn ICR presentation, January 2020
+Source: Boot Barn ICR presentation, January 2020

 A chart of oil and gas industry employment seems to show a reasonably tight correlation between that figure and BOOT comps:

-source: Bureau of Labor Statistics
+Source: Bureau of Labor Statistics

 Oil and gas looks like a potential headwind once again.
 During the 2015-2016 bust, Boot Barn called out four states as seeing significant oil-driven pressure: Texas, Wyoming, North Dakota, and Colorado.
 Those four states, as of the end of FY19 (Boot Barn hasn't updated state-level store counts), accounted for over one-third of Boot Barn stores.